Brave-squirrels/CodersCamp2020.FinalProject.ManagementSystem/README.md

 ### General Info
 -----------------
 We are proudly announcing, that we have ofiicialy completed our **_ManagmentSystem_** project.
-Perhaps as a developer you do know what managment systems are, as they are an integral part of programmers every day job.
+Perhaps as a developer you do know what managment systems are, as they are an integral part of programmers every day job.<br></br>
 Create your own team, assign roles for the team members and create different projects all in one place!

 **Check it out on youtube!**<br></br>